Grup d'Acció Valencianista: Legal sentences and arrests

 In January 2008, three ERC deputies at the Spanish Congress of Deputies were withheld inside the building of Valencia where they were launching a book.
-Around fifty extreme right people were responsible, and they were throwing glass bottles against the façade of the building, while they were insulting and menacing.New attack against Esquerra Republicana news from Info TV uploaded in Youtube on 29 January 2008 24 people, linked with the GAV, were sentenced to pay a fine of 3.000€ each one.
+Around fifty extreme right people were responsible, and they were throwing glass bottles against the façade of the building, while they were insulting and menacing.
+24 people, linked with the GAV, were sentenced to pay a fine of 3.000€ each one.